cjacker/opensource-toolchain-8051/README.md

 For example, above codes can be write as:
 ```
 // define STC MCU model corresponding to your development board.
-// for more models supported, refer to stc51.h
+// refer to stc51.h for more information.
 #define STC89

 // meta header